parvezs27/Tableau_Sales_Dashboards/README.md

 Key points regarding the creation of the Step Line Charts:

 - Weekly sales and weekly profit charts are displayed for the curent year, as well as the average weekly value with a reference line.
-Dual Axis has not been used, as overlaying one line graph over the other will cause the reference lines to be in too close proximity with each other making it hard to read.
+Dual Axis has not been used, as overlaying one line graph over the other will cause the reference lines to be in too close proximity with each other making it difficult to read.
 - Orange denotes weeks/time periods below the average weekly value for that year, whereas blue denotes weeks/time periods above the average weekly value for that year.

 After formatting, below are our step line charts: